silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 3 - Traffic Sign Classifier/README.md

 **Remember with weight sharing we use the same filter for an entire depth slice!**

 If you have N inputs, & K outputs you have (N+1)K parameters to use.

 * Use the model to make predictions on new images

+Utilizing the model initially offered a great training accuracy, but a poor validation accuracy.
+The training log in the `Traffic_Sign_Classifier.ipynb` file will list the changes.
+But most notable were:
+* data augmentation training images (rotated) preprocessing at this step
+* shuffled training data
+* normalization (changed normalization to -1 to 1 from 0 to 1)
+* LeNet model architecture modification - original LeNet model plus added I a dropout before final 3rd fully connected layer.
+The course mentioned an initial keep_prob: 0.7 for a dropout regularization, but from From Nitish Srivastava [paper](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf) "<i>Dropout probability p independent of other units, where p can be chosen using a validation set or can simply be set at 0.5, which seems to be close to optimal for a wide range of networks and tasks."
+Therefore, I choose a keep_prob: 0.5.

+Overall my results were great!

+## **99.6% Training Accuracy / Validation Accuracy = 96.1% / 93.1% Test Set Accuracy**

 * Analyze the softmax probabilities of the new images